 stats

-The statistics to display on the diagnostics panel.
+The statistics to display on the diagnostics panel or fit plot.
 Valid values are: "adjrsq", "aic", "coeffvar", "depmean", "default", "edf", "mse", "nobs", "nparm", "rsquare", and "sse".
 The default value is "default", which produces the following statistics: "nobs", "nparm", "edf", "mse", "rsquare", and "adjrsq".
+You may also pass the value "none" if you do not want any statistics shown on the chart.
+In the case of the diagnostics panel, if the statistics table is removed, it will be replaced with a residual box plot.

 label